Bulwell: Bulwell Bogs

 The centre of Bulwell lies in a valley along the River Leen.
 The Bog area beside the Leen, known for over 900 years as "Bulwell Bogs", has been set aside as a place for children to play, paddle and fish.

 After an 1872 attempt by the lord of the manor to enclose the land around the Bogs, the people of Bulwell staged a peaceful protest, massing in hundreds to protect their common land.
 Described in the official records as "impeccably well behaved and peaceable to a man; indeed rather joyous of spirit!" the people of Bulwell marched a short distance before enjoying lunch by the river.
 Thereafter the crowd is said to have "dispersed quietly and as directed with no further disturbance," later winning the fight to designate the land for the "pleasure and leisure of the people of Bulwell".

 The whole Bogs area was set to be demolished in 2002 to make way for a road bridge and transport interchange for buses, trams, taxis and trains.
-Fierce local opposition produced a campaign to prevent the plans, which the City Council eventually scrapped.
+Fierce local opposition produced a campaign to prevent the plans, which the city council eventually scrapped.
 With help from local community groups and residents, the facilities at Bulwell Bogs were instead upgraded in 2003 to produce a bigger play-park, a safer paddling pool and a cleaner feel, and won a Green Flag Award in 2004 for work done to regenerate the area.

-There is a further area about a mile upstream, near present-day Moorbridge, which used to attract children from miles around to play.
-This led to the nickname "Bulwell-on-Sea".
+There is a further area about a mile upstream, near present-day Moorbridge, which used to attract children from miles around to play; this led to the nickname "Bulwell-on-Sea".
 The building of an outdoor Lido pool further encouraged families to travel across the city to spend a day by the water in Bulwell.
 Despite strong local opposition, the Lido was demolished in 2006 and the land sold off for private housing development.

 Transport

-Bulwell is a transport hub for north Nottingham.
-There are three stops in Bulwell on the Nottingham Express Transit tram system: Bulwell, Bulwell Forest and Moor Bridge.
-These provide access to Hucknall to the north, and the city centre to the south.
-Next to Bulwell tram stop is the railway station, where trains on the Robin Hood Line run from Nottingham to Mansfield and Worksop.
-There is also a bus station and a taxi rank.
-Plans to refurbish the bus station were announced in December 2021.
-Work began in January 2023, and was completed in May 2023.
+Bulwell is a transport hub for north Nottingham: